willnode/engine4-src/articles/index.md

 # Engine4 Manual Guide

-Engine4 Has many features to get you up in the game.
+Engine4 have many features to get you up to create four-dimensional games.

 ## @Basics